 An important step in developing sustainable energy systems lies in the replacement of fossil fuel technologies with renewable sources such as solar, wind, geothermal, bioenergy, tidal and wave power and hydroelectricity.

 Our scientists are conducting a widerange of research into renewable energy sources, from improving the design of wind turbine blades to make them more efficient, to harvesting the heat energy from pavements.
 Examples of our research include:

-ETRI conducts a wide range of wind research, from improving the design and materials used to make turbine blades, through to the way wind energy is harnessed and used by the nationalgrid.
+We conduct a wide range of wind research, from improving the design and materials used to make turbine blades, through to the way wind energy is harnessed and used by the nationalgrid.
 Because of wind’s intermittent nature, our scientists are looking at ways in which energy can be stored during off-peak times, then released when there’s a high demand.

 One novel way to do this is to use wind, wave and tidal power to compress and pump air into underwater bags anchored to the seabed.
 During periods of large demand, the air can be released through a turbine, converting it into electricity.
 We are also able to conduct sophisticated computer modelling of the wind field and wind structure interactions, as well as models to predict the future condition and maintenance requirements to enable us to calculate whole life cost and efficiency.
 This research can help better predict wind patterns, in turn helping wind farm operators to increase efficiency and cost-effectiveness.

 Higher efficiency solar cells are needed for power station applications and our scientists are currently developing new materials that will be the major components in the next generation of these high-efficiency solar cells.